c-he/PRT-SH/README.md

 ### Notes

 1. It is highly recommended to compile this project in **Release** mode.
 BTW, you can choose either x86 or x64, but personally I prefer **x64**.
+2. Because the data files for glossy objects are too large (**300MB**), we ignore them from git and you may need to generate them manually.